-The ARC reviews the Company's financial reports, including the Company's Annual Report and recommends whether Directors should approve the release of these documents to the market.
+The ARC reviews the Company's interim and full year financial reports, including the Company's Annual Report and recommends whether Directors should approve the release of these documents to the market.
 In addition to its financial reports, the Company releases a Corporate Governance Statement and Modern Slavery Statement each year.

-The Culture, Governance and Nomination Committee verifies the annual Corporate Governance Statement and Modern Slavery Statement and recommends Board approval.
+The relevant Board Committee verifies the annual Corporate Governance Statement and Modern Slavery Statement and recommends Board approval.

-The Company also provides updates to the market on its earnings outlook at broker conferences or investor days.
+The Company also provides updates to the market on its earnings outlook at broker conferences and/or investor meetings.
 The provision of any unaudited corporate report is reviewed and approved by the ARC and/or Board prior to release on the ASX and clearly states the information is unaudited.